sld-columbia/spikehard/README.md

 -t <n>   number of runs to determine average throughput (used by MNIST, not used by VMM) [default <n>=1] -c <n>   number of clock cycles per tick (i.e. tick period) [default is model-specified]
 ```
-Once you are done with running a particular SoC implementation, you should "unprepare" it so that a different implementation can be used instead.
+Once you are done with running a particular SoC implementation, you should unprepare it so that a different implementation can be used instead.
 To unprepare 32x32 VMM-O for example, run:
 ```bash
 python hardware/util/fpga_util.py -c 1 32 32 -m vmm_o -u
 ```